+- We require anyone attending a Y

+Outdoors program to fill in a

+participant medical form.
+This

+information is collected digitally.

-- If you are booking activities and/or catering, we require everyone coming onsite to complete and medical consent form. - · After we have received your deposit invoice you will gain access to your 'Event Folder'.
-This has various paperwork and information pertaining to your groups booking such as: medical consent form, cabin lists, activity rosters and more.
+- After we have received your deposit invoice you will gain access to your 'Online Portal'.
+This has various paperwork and information pertaining to your group's booking such as: cabin lists, activity groups, participant med form collation sheets and more.

+- Please see the 'Online Portal' section for more information.